 The CIDOC CRM is an ontology in the sense used in computer science.
 It has been expressed as an objectoriented semantic model, in the hope that this formulation will be comprehensible to both documentation experts and information scientists alike, while at the same time being readily converted to machine-readable formats such as RDF Schema or OWL.
-It can be implemented in Relational or Object-Oriented schema.
-CIDOC CRM instances can also be encoded in RDF, JSON LD, XML, OWL among and others
+A CRM conformant documentation system can be implemented using RDF Schema or OWL, but also in Relational or Object-Oriented schema.
+CIDOC CRM instances can be encoded in RDF, JSON LD, XML, OWL and others.